This short article presents a

 Control Properties [^]

-Gets or sets a value indicating whether the control rotates the
+Gets or sets a value indicating whether the control moves the

 indicators automatically.
 If